joey-chance/Order-Matching-Engine/scripts/personal readme.md

 Notes:
 1. New script to generate a bunch of similar orders (gen_test.sh)
 2. `cat  instr_concurr_test_large_test.in | shuf > instr_concurr_test_large_randomised.in` shuf command to randomise sequence of orders
-3. instr_concurr_test_medium.in produces bug with buy added to order book when matchable sell in order book, fix in this commit
+3. instr_concurr_test_medium.in produces bug with buy added to order book when matchable sell in order book & vice versa, fix is in this commit
+4. instr_concurr_test_medium.in can also produce error occassionally when instr_lks are removed.
+Thus proving efficacy of instr_lk.

 Deprecated Notes: